Value of Reed & Barton Silverware: Francis I

 | Sterling tray | Butterscotch Auction Gallery LLC | Apr.
 26, 2026 | Reed & Barton Sterling Silver Tray | USD 3,000 | Hollowware and trays can be valuable outside flatware. |

-Reed & Barton comparisons should separate sterling from plate and match pattern, form, weight, and condition.
+Reed & Barton comparisons should separate sterling from plate and match pattern, form, count, weight, serving pieces, and condition.

-Some Reed & Barton is silverplate.
+Some Reed & Barton is silverplate, and some services mix sterling, plated, and replaced pieces.
 Francis I-style decoration alone does not prove sterling or a specific value.
+Check the backs of handles, knife blades, serving pieces, hollowware bases, and any chest labels before making value assumptions.

 When to use the free screener